meltano/sdk/docs/implementation/errors/design.md

-# Exception Hierarchy Spec
+# Exception Hierarchy — Design

 This document specifies the design of a clean, hierarchical exception taxonomy for the Meltano Singer SDK.
-It covers the current state, design principles, the proposed hierarchy, recovery semantics, and a phased implementation roadmap.
+It covers the pre-Phase-1 state, design principles, the implemented hierarchy, recovery semantics, and a phased implementation roadmap.

+**Implementation status:** Phase 1 (hierarchy scaffold) is complete.
+See §7 for the full roadmap and the status of each phase.

 ______________________________________________________________________

-## 1. Current State
+## 1. Pre-Phase-1 State

 ### 1.1 Flat hierarchy

-All exceptions in `singer_sdk/exceptions.py` inherit directly from the built-in `Exception` class.
-There is no shared base class, no grouping by domain phase, and no shared type that SDK users can catch to handle "any SDK-level error".
+Before Phase 1, all exceptions in `singer_sdk/exceptions.py` inherited directly from the built-in `Exception` class.
+There was no shared base class, no grouping by domain phase, and no shared type that SDK users could catch to handle "any SDK-level error".

 ### 1.2 Naming inconsistency

-The codebase mixes three different naming conventions, in violation of [PEP 8](https://peps.python.org/pep-0008/#exception-names), which requires the `Error`
+The codebase mixed three different naming conventions, in violation of [PEP 8](https://peps.python.org/pep-0008/#exception-names), which requires the `Error`
 suffix: